 Humidifiers are great for keeping your throat from getting dry while you sleep.
 They create water vapor and disperse it into the air, which raises the air's moisture level.
 Cool mist humidifiers are particularly good for easing symptoms of the common cold.
 The problem comes when the humidity levels get too high.

-The Remedy Rx: The Mayo Clinic advises keeping your home's humidity levels between 30 and 50 percent to avoid problems.
+The Rx: The Mayo Clinic advises keeping your home's humidity levels between 30 and 50 percent to avoid problems.
 And, be sure to clean your humidifier every week to prevent mold from growing inside.

 Ditch the Dishtowels

 If you think your kitchen is the cleanest place in the house, you'd be wrong.
 A study by the NSF found mold growing on surfaces throughout the kitchen.
 A whopping 77% of all cloth dish towels tested positive for mold.